 Research at the faculty An ever-rising number of the staff has acquired the highest degrees and honours available in their fields.
 Several are original members or consultants at the doctoral schools of partner institutes.
-They publish research results in national and international journals and periodicals and have lately published numerous books in both Hungarian and English.
+They publish research results in national and international journals and periodicals and have lately published numerous books both in Hungarian and English.
 The Faculty of Pedagogy, in partnership with the Benedek Elek Faculty of Pedagogy of Sopron University, publishes an independent periodical “Képzés és Gyakorlat” (Training and Practice), a forum for the presentation of cutting-edge research in pedagogy.
 Its high standard is maintained by an editorial board consisting of tutors of the two faculties in conference with an international advisory board. http://trainingandpractice.gportal.hu/ Plans, future prospects The Faculty of Pedagogy has undertaken the challenge of constantly updating its courses offered to meet changing demands in the labour market.
 It is constantly launching new basic training academic specialisations, and getting accreditation for new master courses.

-Department of Pedagogy of Learning Difficulties
+Institutional Department of Pedagogy of Learning Difficulties

-Department of Social Sciences
+Institutional Department of Psychopedagogy

-Department of Library Science
+Institution of Educational Science

-Department of Subject Pedagogy
+Institutional Department of Pedagogy-Psychology

-Department of Physical Education
+Institutional Department of Methodology

-Department of Hungarian Language and Literature
+Institutional Department of Hungarian Language and Cultural Science

 The Somogy Scholar Club

 The Somogy Scholar Club was established in Kaposvár in 1985.
-At the time a local newspaper wrote, under the headline “Scholar Club formed in Kaposvár” that, “A Scholar Club was formed in the House of Technique in Kaposvár yesterday.
+At the time a local newspaper wrote under the headline “Scholar Club formed in Kaposvár” that “A Scholar Club was formed in the House of Technique in Kaposvár yesterday.
 Its tasks will be to provide facilities so that specialists with scientific degrees, researchers working in different fields in the county and young people willing to do research can exchange their views.

 Club members wish to contribute to the county’s universal development and take every opportunity to get acquainted with the national situation and endeavours in certain disciplines with the help of well-known specialists.”
-Since its founding, the club has hosted lectures from many members of the community who hold scientific degrees and from renowned guest lecturers.
+Since its foundation the club has hosted lectures from several members of the community who have scientific degrees and from renowned guest lecturers.

-Social sciences: 49 lectures Natural sciences: 24 lectures Scientific lectures in connection with Arts: 5 lectures breakdown by lecturers' academic qualification: Academician: 4 lecturers Member of the Hungarian Academy of Sciences: 8 lecturers Habilitated doctor: 6 lecturers Candidate of science: 10 lecturers PhD (DLA): 16 lecturers Doctoral degree: 7 lecturers altogether: 51 lecturers
+According to the lecturers' academic qualification: Academician: 4 lecturers Member of the Hungarian Academy of Sciences: 8 lecturers Habilitated doctor: 6 lecturers Candidate of science: 10 lecturers PhD (DLA): 16 lecturers Doctoral degree: 7 lecturers Altogether: 51 lecturers

-Contact information of present chairman of the Somogy Scholar Club: Prof. Dr. habil.
+Contact information of the present chairman of the Somogy Scholar Club: Prof. Dr. habil.
 István Rosta Head of Department Kaposvár University, 7400 Kaposvár, Guba Sándor u.
 40. Phone: +36/82/505-893.